alemermartinez/JOSS/paper.md

-This research was partially supported by: 20020170100022BA from the Universidad de Buenos Aires; project PICT 2018-00740 from ANPCYT; Internal Projects CD-CBLUJ 301/19 and CD-CBLUJ 204/19 from the Department of Basic Science of the Universidad Nacional de Luj\'an (UNLu); the Researchers in Training Project RESREC-LUJ 224/19 (UNLu); and by the Natural Sciences and Engineering Research Council of Canada (Discovery Grant RGPIN-2016-04288).
+This research was partially supported by: 20020170100022BA from the Universidad de Buenos Aires; project PICT 2018-00740 from ANPCYT; Internal Projects CD-CBLUJ 301/19 and CD-CBLUJ 204/19 from the Department of Basic Science of the Universidad Nacional de Luján (UNLu); the Researchers in Training Project RESREC-LUJ 224/19 (UNLu); and by the Natural Sciences and Engineering Research Council of Canada (Discovery Grant RGPIN-2016-04288).